How to get a mortgage is you’re self-employed

 Traditional Big Bank Lenders are primarily concerned that all applicants, including self-employed workers, have the ability to consistently repay the mortgage.
-They’ll need to see that your income is high enough to pay for the mortgage and likely to continue, and that you have a good track record of repaying your debts.
+They’ll need to see that your income is high enough to pay for the mortgage and likely to continue and that you have a good track record of repaying your debts.

 Why Getting a Mortgage From Big Institutions Can be Difficult When You’re Self-Employed

-Obtaining a mortgage can be more challenging for self-employed workers because traditional lenders consider the stability and viability of your business along with your income based off your tax returns.
+Obtaining a mortgage can be more challenging for self-employed workers because traditional lenders consider the stability and viability of your business along with your income based on your tax returns.
 According to Fannie Mae, a U.S. government-sponsored enterprise that is a leading source of financing for mortgage lenders, lenders will consider the demand for your business, its location and financial strength, and whether it’s capable of continuing to provide you with enough income to support a mortgage.

 At the same time, just determining your income may pose more of an obstacle for self-employed workers.
 These workers often have multiple sources of income that may fluctuate, so documenting income requires more paperwork.
 Compare that with a traditional borrower who receives a regular paycheck and who has a W-2 tax form, on which an employer reports the employee’s annual wages.